Are you considering doing laser hair removal with an at-home device?

 There are several laser hair removal devices on the market that manufacturers claim can have effective results when used in the privacy of your home.

-We’ve gathered input from three experts for this topic, who have provided knowledge based on their extensive training, so you can decide if an at-home device is right for you.
+We’ve gathered input from three experts for this topic to help you can decide if an at-home device is right for you.

 Laser hair removal – or more aptly named reduction devices – works by targeting and damaging the pigment in the hair follicle under the skin, she said, adding that most devices on the market are IPL-based (meaning Intense Pulsed Light) and there is a single laser-based device on the market as well.

 There is never permanent hair reduction, Dr. Robinson noted, but rather hair reduction.
 Even in an office, 6 to 8 treatments can reduce hair growth by approximately 80%.
 “However, as at-home devices are not powered as highly, they require many more treatments to achieve that same result.”

 Dr. Matthew Elias, a Board Certified Dermatologist at Elias Dermatology in Florida, added that at-home laser hair removal devices “work well for a very small subset of committed patients.”